aosabook/500lines/functionalDB/chapter.md

   </tr>
   <tr>
     <td>Binary operator</td>
-    <td>A binary operation, must have a variable as one of its operands.<br/>
+    <td>A binary operation that must have a variable as one of its operands.<br/>
         Bind the datom's item's value to the variable (unless it's an '_').<br/>
         Replace the variable with the value of the item in the datom.<br/>
         Return the result of the operation.</td>